 The office is established under the Advocate for Children and Young People Act 2014.

-The Advocate for Children and Young People is supported by a small team in the Department of Family and Community Services.
+The Advocate for Children and Young People is supported by a small team in the Department of Communities and Justice.

 Together, making NSW a better place for children and young people.